ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    Given the configuration above, the protection capability has been deployed on the tunnels.
-The head-end node of each domain can do the switching once there is a failure on one the tunnel segment.
+The head-end node of each domain can do the switching once there is a failure on one of the tunnel segments.
 For example, in Network domain 1, when there is a failure on the S1-S2 lin, the head-end nodes S2 and S3 will automatically do the switching to S3-S4-S8-S2.
 This switching will be reported to the corresponding PNC (PNC1 in this example) and then MDSC.
-Other PNCs (PNC2 and PNC3 in this example) will not be aware of the failure and switching, nor do the nodes in Network domain 2 and 3.
+Other PNCs (PNC2 and PNC3 in this example) will not be aware of the failure and switching, nor do the nodes in network domains 2 and 3.

 {: #notification-analysis}